Leland Stanford Jr.

-Leland Stanford Jr. (May 14, 1868 – March 13, 1884), known as Leland DeWitt Stanford until he was nine, was the only son of American industrialist and politician Leland Stanford and his wife, Jane.
+Leland Stanford Jr. (born Leland DeWitt Stanford; May 14, 1868 – March 13, 1884) was the only child of American industrialist and politician Leland Stanford and his wife, Jane.
 Following his death from typhoid at age 15, Stanford became the namesake of Stanford University, which is officially called Leland Stanford Junior University.

 Early life

 Stanford was the only child of California Governor Leland Stanford and his wife, Jane Stanford (née Lathrop).
 His mother was 39 and his father was 44.
-They had an 18-year childless marriage until Stanford was born.
+They had a nearly 18-year childless marriage until Stanford was born.